-13 According to The Economic and Social Progress Report 2001 of the Inter-American Development Bank(IDB 2001), the new organizational structures should have included: "(i) a central government agency in charge of defining S&T policy; (ii) a set of executing agencies; (iii) institutions (including public and private universities) in charge of basic and applied research; (iv) institutions responsible for defining agencies were empowered to articulate the S&T policies, while the national research councils became responsible for the implementation through the coordination of the funding mechanisms.
+To support this new approach, governments introduced many changes to the organizational structure of the S&T sectors.
+Many countries undertook a significant process of reorganization with the purpose of more efficiently dividing responsibilities and tasks among public institutions.
+According to the IDB (2001), the new structure should have been based on a clear separation of the political planning functions from the execution and implementation functions and, within the latter, the financing from performing activities.
+At the top of the organizational pyramid, central government agencies were empowered to articulate the S&T policies, while the national research councils became responsible for the implementation through the coordination of the funding mechanisms.
 In some countries (Brazil, Costa Rica and Venezuela), this led to the creation of Ministries of Science and Technology, while in others, the policymaking authority was assigned to special divisions within other ministries.
-14 In yet other (smaller) countries, the national research councils, usually under the direct supervision of the presidency of the republic, have maintained their original role (Bolivia, Ecuador, Guatemala, Guyana, Honduras, Jamaica, Panama and Paraguay).
+In yet other (smaller) countries, the national research councils, usually under the direct supervision of the presidency of the republic, have maintained their original role (Bolivia, Ecuador, Guatemala, Guyana, Honduras, Jamaica, Panama and Paraguay).